 Contact us to schedule a consultation at one of our showrooms, where you’ll get a chance to see our doors up close.
 And, before you connect, be sure to check out our blog “How Custom Iron Front Doors Increase Home Value” for even more information.

 What renovations increase home value the most?

-The specific statistics will depend on where you live, but typically kitchen and bathroom upgrades have positive return on investments—they serve as great indicators to the buyer that the most important parts of the house are in great shape.
+The specific statistics will depend on where you live, but typically front door replacements and kitchen and bathroom upgrades have the highest positive return on investments—they serve as great indicators to the buyer that the most important parts of the house are in great shape.
 And when it comes to the front door, curb appeal plays a large role in increasing home value as it is the first thing a buyer sees in a home visit — in fact, most people will decide whether or not they want to buy a home in the first few minutes of looking at one.

 What doesn’t add value to a house?

 A key takeaway is that water features like hot tubs and pools usually don’t add home value and can cause disinterest from potential buyers.
 Additionally, any renovations that limit room space or are too luxe will detract value.

 What do appraisers look for to add value?

 Home appraisers will look at factors such as square footage, materials, amenities, and condition, and evaluate these factors against comparable properties, or “comps,” that have recently sold in the area.

 Learn More About Custom Iron Doors